 Codeine is absorbed by the gastrointestinal tract and transferred to different body tissues.
 The drug is metabolized by the liver, and its metabolic elements are discharged by the kidneys.
 It is converted into morphine and then becomes norcodeine, a derivative of codeine.

 Codeine metabolizes at a rate of about 30 milligrams per hour.
-About 90 percent of the drug will be removed from the body within a day.
+About 90 percent of the the opiate codeine will be removed from the body within a day.
 In many people, just 10 percent of the drug is converted into morphine.

 Promethazine-codeine cough syrup is a common medication used to suppress coughing.
 But it can also produce relaxation and euphoria when misused.